ML-Course-2025b/session5/material/activity1.md

-# Lab Activity: Exploring the Gemini API
+# Exploring the Gemini API

 **Objective:** To collaboratively interact with a large language model (LLM) via an Application Programming Interface (API), we’ll use Google's models as our primary example.
 This approach enables us to leverage powerful, pre-trained models without managing the underlying infrastructure.
 We’ll explore the capabilities of the LLM API and demonstrate how to integrate its features into simple Gradio interfaces.